The weak convergence of regenerative processes using some excursion path decompositions

-A sample-path interpretation of our approach can be illustrated by considering a sequence of renormalized random walks converging to Brownian motion.
 Excursions of the random walks away from $0$ converge weakly to the Dirac mass at the trivial excursion constantly equal to $0$.
 This is a typical behavior due to the fact that the excursion measure of the Brownian motion is infinite.
 On the other hand, it can be shown that big excursions of the random walks, e.g., excursions with length greater than $\varepsilon > 0$, converge weakly to big excursions of Brownian motion.
 If $\varepsilon$ can be taken arbitrarily small, one may hope that this convergence characterizes the convergence of the whole process.
 The main result of the present paper, Theorem~\ref{thm:main} below, provides sufficient conditions for such a statement to hold.
 It must be noted that the convergence of big excursions does not in general imply tightness (a counter-example is provided at the beginning of Subsection~\ref{sub:tightness}).
 Our main theorem can therefore be seen as a new way of characterizing accumulation points.